stenglein-lab/2017_GDW/exercises/variant_exercise.md

 curl -O https://raw.githubusercontent.com/stenglein-lab/2017_GDW/master/exercises/variant_exercise_files.tar.gz
 ```

-The file extension .tar.gz is similar to .zip.
+The file extension `.tar.gz` is similar to .zip.
 It means this is a compressed set of files.

-You'll often run across this type of file when you're downloading data or software.
-You can unzip and extract it using the tar command, as follows:
+You'll often run across `.tar.gz` files when you're downloading data or software.
+You can uncompress and extract this file using the tar command, as follows:

 ```
 tar xvzf variant_exercise_files.tar.gz